tlorans/ClimateRisks/docs/source/decarbonizationpathways.md

-## Net Zero Decarbonization Pathways
+## Net Zero Emissions Scenario

 To be able to implement a net zero investing policy, investors have to define a net zero emissions (NZE) scenario, which is summarized by a decarbonization pathway.
+In this part, we will see how to check if a given decarbonization pathway or an emissions scenario is net zero compliant.

 ### Net Zero Emissions (NZE) Scenario as a Carbon Budget Constraint